How Can We Attract More Enquiries From Potential Clients?

 Let's look at the two most obvious undesirable outcomes:

 1.If it does not generate enquiries At All:

 ...it's probably because it is not easy to find and very few people visit it.

 This could well be due to it being listed away from Page One on Google and other search engines, making it effectively invisible because 96.1% of clicks go to websites shown in Page One results.

 (Even people with your business card, leaflet or advert will use a search engine rather than laboriously type in your website address.)

 - Well-known professions are likely to be searched for easily (eg "solicitor near me").
-In this case, your entry on the Google results page is probably squeezed out by rival competitor-colleagues and by directories listing your profession.
+In this case, your entry on the Google results page is probably squeezed out by rival competitor-colleagues and by directory lists.

-- But less well-known professions like Planning Consultants and Insolvency Practitioners may be searched for via a wide range of idiosyncratic terms.
+- But less well-known professions like Planning Consultants and Insolvency Practitioners may be searched for via a wide range of idiosyncratic terms (eg "avoiding bankruptcy").
 This means that your task here is inferring what your Ideal Clients will put into their online searches at this stage, and including them on your website.

 ... it is probably because it is not visited often enough.

 People searching do see your website's details in Google and other search engines, but prefer your colleague-competitors' alternative options.